Mardik Martin: Career

 In 2014, Martin co-wrote the screenplay of the German drama The Cut, which won a special mention by the Young Jury Members of the Vittorio Veneto Film Festival for its director Fatih Akin at the 2014 Venice Film Festival.

+Martin also taught screenwriting at NYU's Tisch School of the Arts and the USC School of Cinematic Arts.

+He is among the screenwriters on Writers Guild of America list of 101 Greatest Screenplays (for Raging Bull).

+Personal life

+According to Martin, he suffered periods of substance abuse during the 1980s and '90s that cost him multiple screenwriting jobs, including Carlito's Way.

 Death

 Martin died of unknown causes on September 11, 2019.
 He was found dead in his house five days before his 85th birthday.